annabarnes1138/loqa-voice-assistant/README.md

 ---

-*Created by [Anna Barnes](https://www.linkedin.com/in/annabethbarnes) to prove that powerful, respectful AI doesn’t need the cloud—or a billion-dollar company behind it.*
+*Created by [Anna Barnes](https://www.linkedin.com/in/annabethbarnes) to bring voice assistance back to the edge—where it belongs.*